Do you want to start a Gymnastic Instruction business plan?

 Step4: Get Funding

-It is important to make sure that you are safe from all sides which means getting insurance for gymnastics facilities.
+It is important to make sure that your business is safe from all sides which means getting insurance for gymnastics facilities.
 Understanding this, Harriot started the insurance process right away.

 Step5: Promote and Market

-The final step is to make a brand out of your gymnastic business plan and market that brand relentlessly.
+The final step is to make a brand out of your business and market that brand relentlessly.

 |Research and Development||$10,000|